-- The role of Organ Scholar provides an opportunity to work alongside leading musicians in a high profile Cathedral Music Department. - He/she is expected to continue the development of his/her musical expertise through practice, performance and observation. - He/she will receive advice and support in choir training and conducting, liturgical accompaniment, solo playing and improvisation. - He/she will have the opportunity to conduct in the Cathedral which includes working with the fully professional ensemble of Vicars Choral as well as the Choristers and the professional mixed voice Cathedral Consort. - He/she will become familiar with the musical and liturgical life of a great Cathedral, together with the daily routines of the musical function within that life and will have the opportunity to assist with the planning for major liturgies and special services. - He/she will develop team working and pastoral skills through interaction with colleagues within the Music Department and the Cathedral, and with Vicars Choral and choristers.
+The role of Organ Scholar provides an opportunity to work alongside leading musicians in a high profile Cathedral Music Department.

+The Organ Scholar

+- is expected to continue the development of their musical expertise through practice, performance and observation; - will receive advice and support in choir training and conducting, liturgical accompaniment, solo playing and improvisation; - will have the opportunity to conduct in the Cathedral which includes working with the fully professional ensemble of Vicars Choral as well as the Choristers and the professional mixed voice Cathedral Consort; - will become familiar with the musical and liturgical life of a great Cathedral, together with the daily routines of the musical function within that life and will have the opportunity to assist with the planning for major liturgies and special services; and - will develop team working and pastoral skills through interaction with colleagues within the Music Department and the Cathedral, and with Vicars Choral and Choristers.